novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 ```

 `StringIndexer` turns string (categorical) columns into integer-indexed columns.
-For each Country and each Gender we will have an integer value from 0 to N, where N is a number of unique values in the column.
+For each Country and for both Genders we will have an integer value from 0 to N, where N is a number of unique values in the column.
 In case of country column, N is 3 as we have 3 countries in the data set.

 ```scala